-Trade measurement inspectors are appointed as authorised officers by the Department to Health to undertake education and investigation activities in relation to compliance with the provisions of the Tobacco Plain Packaging Act 2011 and the Tobacco Plain Packaging Regulations 2011.
+Under a Memorandum of Understanding with the Department of Health, NMI’s trade measurement inspectors are appointed as authorised officers to undertake education and investigation activities to promote compliance with the provisions of the Tobacco Plain Packaging Act 2011 and the Tobacco Plain Packaging Regulations 2011.

 Provide broad coverage across industry sectors in metropolitan and regional areas

 10,000 trader audits (including both initial and follow-up audits)